SMOLKEYS/bluearchive-lscom/C2 - Introductions and Firefights.md

 "Hmm, well then.
 We should introduce ourselves too."
 The winged girl mentions.

 "Hanekawa Hasumi.
-Member of the Trinity Justice Task Force.
+Member and tactical commander of the Trinity Justice Task Force.
 Nice to meet you all."
 She then starts.
 So, Hasumi... noted.

+"Hinomiya Chinatsu, member and medic of the Gehenna Prefect Team.
+Nice to meet you too."
+The elf girl, Chinatsu, follows up.

+Trinity and Gehenna...

+Heaven and Hell...

+Coincidence, perhaps?

+"Hmm, alright then.
+Morizuki Suzumi, member of the Trinity Vigilante Crew.
+Nice to meet you, Senseis."
+The white-haired girl with a wing on her head, Suzumi, follows up last.

+"Well, repeat again.
+Nice to meet you all."
+I say, ending the intoductions.

 "Also, Rin.
 Can we get details on what exactly we're here for?"
 Niko asks.